-Zach Murphy: "I am a Hawaii-born writer who somehow ended up in the often chilly but charming land of St. Paul, Minnesota.
-My stories have appeared in Peculiars Magazine, Ellipsis Zine, The Bitchin’ Kitsch, WINK, and the Wayne Literary Review.
-I live with my wonderful wife Kelly and love cats and movies."
+Zach Murphy: "I am a Hawaii-born writer with a background in cinema.
+My stories have appeared in Adelaide Literary Magazine, Mystery Tribune, Rigorous, Emerge Literary Journal, Ellipsis Zine, Spelk Fiction, The Bitchin’ Kitsch, Lotus-eater, Crêpe & Penn, WINK, Levitate, Drunk Monkeys, Door Is A Jar, and Yellow Medicine Review.
+I live with my wonderful wife Kelly in St. Paul, Minnesota."